omari20/marketing_campaign/README.md

 <br>

 ## 2.0 Desired State
 A company-tailored, user friendly reporting solution will be created that allows the company to measure and track ad campaign performance across all platforms in one single report.
 The data will be updated daily and contain the most important KPIs, allowing for month-over-month (MoM) and year-over-year (YoY) comparisons.
-Section 3.0 below goes into more details about creation of the data pipeline and the ETL process.
 <p>Below is a high level process flow of the Future state.
 <br>